A categorification of acyclic principal coefficient cluster algebras: Coefficient systems and cluster categories

 To construct our Frobenius categories, we will use the following theorem.

-\begin{thm}[{\cite[Thm.~4.1, Thm.~4.10]{presslandinternally}}] Let $A$ be an algebra, and $e\in A$ an idempotent.
-If $A$ is Noetherian, $\stab{A}=A/\Span{e}$ is finite-dimensional, and $A$ is bimodule internally $3$-Calabi--Yau with respect to $e$, then \begin{enumerate}[label=(\roman*)] \item $B=eAe$ is Iwanaga--Gorenstein of injective dimension at most $3$, so
+\begin{thm}[{\cite[Thm.~4.1, Thm.~4.10]{Pressland-iCY}}] Let $A$ be an algebra, and $e\in A$ an idempotent.
+If $A$ is Noetherian, $\stab{A}=A/AeA$ is finite-dimensional, and $A$ is bimodule internally $3$-Calabi--Yau with respect to $e$, then \begin{enumerate} \item $B=eAe$ is Iwanaga--Gorenstein (of injective dimension at most $3$), so the category